YJW342/PLoS-ONE-2020/README.md

 ## Files in Every Folder
 Folder 'Periodic_Solution' contains MATLAB codes and simulation files to generate and plot the periodic solutions of various two-process models;

+Folder 'Terminal_Condition' contains MATLAB codes and simulation files to check the terminal condition of entrainment fot the discussion in Section 4.3;